-Flush left, bolded, written in title case, italicized
+Flush left, bolded, written in title case, italicized.

 Heading 4.
 Indented, bolded, written in title case, written in line with paragraph.

 Tables and figures embedded within the text should be placed on either the same page as the first mention in the text, or on the page following the first mention of the text.
 Large tables and figures should be placed on a separate page.
 The page before the table/figure should be a full page of text, unless it happens to occur at the end of the chapter.
 This applies even if a paragraph must be broken across pages.